DeltaAlphaKappa/dkanelis.github.io/_pages/research.md

 > Accounting is not only about Debits and Credits

 My research focuses on financial communication and the perceptions of capital market participants.
-To this end, I use machine learning methods and natural language processing tools to harvest and process novel data from corporate disclosures and other sources (e.g., social media and news outlets).[this](#Buttons){: .btn--cool}
+To this end, I use machine learning methods and natural language processing tools to harvest and process novel data from corporate disclosures and other sources (e.g., social media and news outlets).
 # Working Papers

 ### Context matters: The role of fair value footnote narratives